 There are some popular essential oils such as eucalyptus, clove, tea tree, and cinnamon that you can try to boost your immunity.

-Since these oils are quite strong, it’s highly recommended that you use them only externally or in aromatherapy.
-Also, don’t forget to dilute for topical application.
+Since these oils are quite strong, it’s highly recommended that you use them only externally through an essential oil bracelet for instance or in aromatherapy.

 While you cannot boost your immune system overnight, eating healthy foods and doing moderate exercise will keep you healthy and active in the long run.